gargpriyank/java-spring-mongodb-kafka-example/README.md

-# This spring application example connects to IBM Databases for MongoDB.
+# This spring application example connects to IBM Databases for MongoDB and IBM Event Stream (Kafka).